 Pursuing a master’s degree in computer science, informatics, or information technology with a focus on bioinformatics or mathematical biology can open the door to the world of the top-achieving percentile of bioinformatics scientists.

 Students with degrees in related fields can also pursue a bioinformatics certificate.
-Reputable schools offering on-campus programs include the Harvard University Extension School the University of Illinois.
+Reputable schools offering on-campus programs include the Harvard University Extension School and the University of Illinois.
 An online graduate certificate in data science in computational biology and bioinformatics is also an option from schools like Lewis University.

 The International Society for Computational Biology also maintains a comprehensive list of degrees and certificate programs in bioinformatics.